-Dr Sharmila JandialConsultant Paediatric Rheumatologist
+Dr Sharmila Jandial Consultant Paediatric Rheumatologist

-Dr Sharmila Jandial is a consultant paediatric rheumatologist at the Great North Children's Hospital, Newcastle upon Tyne specialising in juvenile idiopathic arthritis, juvenile dermatomyositis, systemic lupus erythematosus and scleroderma.
+Dr Sharmila Jandial is a consultant paediatric rheumatologist at the Great North Children's Hospital, Newcastle upon Tyne.

 Following graduation from Glasgow University, Dr Jandial moved to Newcastle for paediatric training.
 Alongside clinical training in paediatric rheumatology, she was awarded an Educational Research Fellowship by Arthritis Research UK to look in more detail at how to teach joint examination in children.